Julow/Unexpected-Keyboard/res/xml/define.md

-This file defines the QWERTY layout.
+# How to define a layout

 A layout is made of keys arranged into rows.
-Keys can be made bigger with the 'width' attribute and blank space can be added on the left of a key with the 'shift' attribute.
+The width of keys can be defined with the 'width' attribute; a space can be added to the left side of a key with the 'shift' attribute.

-'k0' assigns the symbol on the middle of the key. 'k8', 'k2', etc.. assign symbols to the corners of a key, they are arranged like this:
+'k0' assigns the symbol in the middle of the key.
+Other symbols are assigned with 'k1', 'k2', etc.:
+┌─────┐

-  8 1 2
+│8 1 2│
-  7 0 3
+│7 0 3│
-  6 5 4
+│6 5 4│
+└─────┘

 Keys prefixed with 'loc ' are not visible on the keyboard.
 They are used to specify a place for a key, if it needed to be added to the layout later.
-(for example, by the "Add keys to keyboard" option)
+(for example, by the 'Add keys to keyboard' option)

-See bottom_row.xml for the definition of the bottom row and neo2.xml for a layout that re-defines it.
-See srcs/juloo.keyboard2/KeyValue.java for the keys that have a special meaning.
+See any XML that defines a layout.

+To define diacritics and other combinations, see
+* srcs/juloo.keyboard2/KeyModifier.java
+* srcs/juloo.keyboard2/KeyValue.java

+To define extra keys, see
+* srcs/juloo.keyboard2/ExtraKeyCheckBoxPreference.java